Email Tutorial | Free Email Tutorials

-Adding Contacts to an Email Distribution List in Outlook 2003
+Adding Contacts to a Distribution List in Outlook 2003

 Email distribution list icon in Outlook 2003We just created an email distribution list in Outlook 2003; we will now show you how to add contacts to your email distribution list.